 How can I rejoice in pamphlets, which, composed by the sad wisdom of men, will not have the foolishness of faith?
 This is how it is.
 Even when done in a spirit of strife, those who write them are forced to propagate the substance of the truth: and they themselves help on the work, while they condemn the persons who follow the truth heartily and joyfully.
-As for the faith and joy which accompany them: God has &#8220;hidden these things from the wise and prudent and has revealed them unto babes&#8221;; and, &#8220;there are last which shall be first, and there are first which shall be last&#8221;&#8212;for such has been the Father&#8217;s good pleasure.
+As for the faith and joy which accompany them: God has "hidden these things from the wise and prudent and has revealed them unto babes"; and, "there are last which shall be first, and there are first which shall be last" -- for such has been the Father's good pleasure.
 But the last, like the first, are forced to help on the spread of the truth, for such is the good pleasure of God, who will not allow His Church to slumber in these last days.
-If we will be &#8220;the last&#8221; when God is working, we have but ourselves to blame.
+If we will be "the last" when God is working, we have but ourselves to blame.
 Must God stop in His work of blessing because man will not go forward?
-God, in His goodness, forbid it!{pb 280}
+God, in His goodness, forbid it!

+{280}

-Without approving every sentence or the spirit of the whole, let people examine the pamphlet of this minister, Mr. Francois Olivier, from page 52 to 69, and what evils&#8212;&#8220;*irremediable* evils&#8221; &#8212;he is speaking of in detail.
-Now he wishes us to call this state of things &#8220;the kingdom.&#8221; And he will not have us call the outward kingdom of God &#8220;the church.&#8221; Be it so.
+Without approving every sentence or the spirit of the whole, let people examine the pamphlet of this minister, Mr. François Olivier, from page 52 to 69, and what evils -- "*irremediable* evils" -- he is speaking of in detail.
+Now he wishes us to call this state of things "the kingdom".
+And he will not have us call the outward kingdom of God "the church".
+Be it so.
 It is at least the general condition of things.
-Let it be called kingdom, as he wishes, or with others *the visible church,* the thing is admitted and is according to him &#8220;irremediable.&#8221; This is serious.
-For one could then truly say of the church, with which, according to Mr. Olivier, the kingdom was confounded, what God says of Israel in @Jeremiah 2: 21, &#8220;yet I had planted thee a noble vine, wholly a right seed.&#8221; &#8220;But,&#8221; says Mr. Olivier, &#8220;I must continue to repeat, it is in the kingdom, and not in the church, that this corruption began and increases.&#8221; Then I find in page 19, &#8220;Here one sees the kingdom of God is confounded with the church&#8221;; and, page 20, &#8220;the church is itself the spiritual kingdom, in which, and over which, Christ reigns&#8221;; and, in page 23, &#8220;as long as this was the case, I repeat, the church and the kingdom in their visible state here below would have been but one and the same thing.&#8221;
+Let it be called kingdom, as he wishes, or with others *the visible church*, the thing is admitted and is according to him "irremediable".
+This is serious.
+For one could then truly say of the church, with which, according to Mr. Olivier, the kingdom was confounded, what God says of Israel in @Jeremiah 2: 21, "yet I had planted thee a noble vine, wholly a right seed".
+"But", says Mr. Olivier, "I must continue to repeat, it is in the kingdom, and not in the church, that this corruption began and increases".
+Then I find in page 19, "Here one sees the kingdom of God is confounded with the church"; and, page 20, "the church is itself the spiritual kingdom, in which, and over which, Christ reigns"; and, in page 23, "as long as this was the case, I repeat, the church and the kingdom in their visible state here below would have been but one and the same thing".

 According to Mr. Olivier, that continued until some church ceased to receive all the Christians in its locality, or admitted into its bosom persons whose profession was *evidently* not real.
 Up to that time the church and the kingdom had been confounded; but it was during this period that the evil began.
-It was while the apostles were addressing all professors as saints, that heresies and corruption began, and that antichrists &#8220;went out,&#8221; which alone manifested that they were not &#8220;of them &#8220;: so that the corruption began, the mystery of iniquity was at work, when the church and the kingdom were confounded.
+It was while the apostles were addressing all professors as saints, that heresies and corruption began, and that antichrists "went out", which alone manifested that they were not "of them": so that the corruption began, the mystery of iniquity was at work, when the church and the kingdom were confounded.